omkensey/boot-tesser/gce-aws/README.md

 ## Run a demo

 There are three demo scripts, and a demo-env.sh file, that will run a full cycle of the quickstart on GCE.
-You need gcloud and jq installed.
+You need `gcloud` and `jq` installed and configured.

 * Customize demo-env.sh with the instance names, OS images, etc. that you want.